 to facilitate the demonstrations that follow.
 The landing page of the aforementioned application can be found here.
 Let’s see what happens if we type in the following command in the console: $ ab -n 250 -c 25 https://localhost:3000/ I have instructed Apache Bench to send 250 requests in total and to perform 25 requests at a time.

 I have not removed anything out of the output.
 As you can see, there is little data to examine here.
 When it comes to testing philosophy and features, httpsload is very close to Apache Bench: it does only throughput tests, which, in my opinion, are suitable for some purposes.
 However, Apache Bench output provides more useful information.
 Httpload is more like DOS attack; it generates a specified number of requests every second without waiting for the previous requests to complete.
 The process can generate a lot of noise in your server log files as the web server may fail to answer non-existent requests.
-Trample

 Being a Ruby programmer, I could not escape the feeling that some other fellow Rubyist must have tackled the problem “in a Ruby way” before.
 “Wouldn’t it be great to be able to write performance and load testing scenarios in the same manner as we write our test suites with Rspec, Capybara and the like?”
 My gut feeling led me to discover Trample.
 Find an up-to-date fork of the project here.
 Trample is a load simulator whose main advantage is the randomization of the requested urls.
-The characteristic allows to mimic real world traffic more closely.
+The characteristic allows mimicking the real-world traffic more closely.
 I had some trouble installing Trample as the gem gets installed without dependencies.
 The moment I sorted it out, I started writing my first load test in Trample.

 Running a performance test is as simple as invoking trample start filename.rb in the console.
 Trample looks promising, but it lacks a few things: